Neurotech-HQ/sarufi-docs/docs/tutorial-integration/integrate-with-whatsapp.md

 - Finish up.
 After ruuning the command, you will have to copy the url ngrok provides.
 The url looks like `https://xxxxxxxxxxx.ngrok.io`

-  With the provided url, follow simple steps at [Setting whatsapp webhook](#setting-whatsapp-webhook).
+  With the provided url, follow simple steps at [Setting whatsapp webhook](#finalizing-whatsapp-set-up).

   Copy the `VERIFY_TOKEN`, added as environment variable.
 Then paste into **verify token** section in your whatsapp cloud --> **verify and save**.

   We are heading a the best part of this journey.
-Just take time to [subscribe to message topic](#webhook-field-subscription).
+Just take time to [subscribe to message topic](#finalizing-whatsapp-set-up).
   When done ,you are good to go... fire up your bot in whatsapp by sending text.

   🏁 When done with saving the token and url, go on to text your bot.
+- See the deployed Pizza bot in whatsapp in the gif [below](#test-your-whatsapp-chatbot)

 </TabItem>
 <TabItem value="replit" label="Using Replit">